-5-valve dual wave radio with bandspread SW band.
+5-valve dual wave radio with bandspread on the SW band.

 Intermediate Frequency: 455kc/s

 Frequency Bands: 2

 General Construction Notes for Radio Corporation of New Zealand Ltd:

 The first digit of the serial number typically indicates the year of manufacture of RCNZ chassis' (although not the decade - that requires a little knowledge of the valves, construction, etc).
 Sets from around 1934 onwards were often (but not always) constructed in a distinctive pressed 'baking pan' style chassis, seemingly unique to RCNZ.

 Model codes beginning with a 0, for example the model 051, are Osram valve versions of the model without the leading 0.
 Technically the 0 should be an O (for Osram), however the digit 0 was used throughout the site before this fact was discovered.